coconutruben/environment/README.md

 going in all places.
 Thus, this is purely for myself, and if it's helpful to someone else I'll be delighted, that's a nice bonus.

-A note on that however, speficially for tmux: if you find yourself in a nested environment e.g. you run tmux to ssh to multiple cloud vm instances, and in those you are running tmux as well (for example, because you don't want code to die after you lose the connection), then don't remap Ctrl-B to Ctrl-A, otherwise the capture gets confused.
-Stick with Ctrl-B for the VMs/nested things.

 # Expansion

 It became obvious to me that I keep Googling how to do the same things: